fteem/knowledge/swift/alerts.md

 )
 ```

-An an action to the `UIAlertController`:
+Add an action to the `UIAlertController`:

 ```swift
 alertController.addAction(